Hendejac/titanic_ml/index.md

 ##### Option 3

 Using the Gradient Boosting Regressor (GBR) I tried to predict the missing ages.
-The GBR was able to predict the age with a mean average error (MAE) of 8.2 years when simply using the mean age provides a MAE of 12.6 years.
+The GBR was able to predict the age with a mean average error (MAE) of 8.2 years while simply using the mean age provides a MAE of 12.6 years.
-This only improved the results by a little bit resulting in a **prediction success rate of 85-86%**.
+This only marginally improved the results giving a **prediction success rate of 85-86%**.
-So for simplicity option two is probably the best, but a little improvement is still a good thing.
+So for simplicity option two is likely the best.

 ### Adding Title Data from the "Name" Column